hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ![A modal explaining beta to the user, with a CTA to learn more, or close the modal.](/assets/patterns/disabled-patterns/upgrade-modal-example-2.png)

-Since the action is the only explanation a user has at the moment, providing a modal as an interruption to the action allows a user to understand more without fully committing.
-Only when a user wants to "learn more," they can then be lead to a page with more details.
+Interrupting the action with a modal helps a user understand more without fully committing, and if more details are necessary they can be directed to an informational page.

 ## Service outage